p-v-z/p-v-z/README.md

 ### Welcome 🎉
 🚀 This is my **personal Github account**, where I like to goof around and try new things. 🧪

-💡 Please note that <u>none of my professional work</u> is linked to this account, as it is all stored in private repositories on different platforms. 🔒🤫
+💡 Please note that <u>none of my professional work</u> is linked to this account, as it is stored elsewhere, owned by the respective companies. 🔒

 - 🔭 My main areas of expertise are:
-	- 🎮 Unity game development (C#, VR, AR, WebGL) 👾
+	- 🎮 Unity 3D game development (C#, VR, AR, WebGL) 👾
 	- 🌐 Full stack web development (JavaScript, HTML, CSS) 💻
 	- ⚛️ Front-end development (Angular, React) 🛡️
 - 📫 How to reach me: pvanzyl065@gmail.com